sopanshewale/python-datascience/session-7/README.md

 # Print out light

-# Print out BMIs of all baseball players whose BMI is below 21
+# Print out BMIs of all runners whose BMI is below 21

 ```